CodingItWrong/codingitwrong.com/_posts/2018-06-04-private-arrow-functions.md

 One of the biggest benefits of our final solution is that it splits up the code into several levels of abstraction:

-- At a high level, the `BlogPost.postComment()` method simply delegates to the `SendPostComment` method object; there's a nontrivial operation here that is nonessential for understanding the `BlogPost` class.
+- At a high level, the `BlogPost.postComment()` method simply delegates to the `CommentSender` method object; there's a nontrivial operation here that is nonessential for understanding the `BlogPost` class.
 - At a medium level, `CommentSender.send()` shows us the steps at a glance: we compute a URL and a request payload, we post it, and we handle either the response or the error.
 - At a low level, the private field arrow function for each of these operations shows the details of how each step works.